 Some people aren't entirely sure how they feel about huge, life-impacting decisions like joint versus sole custody of their children, so having an expert weigh-in can help them make a decision.
 After all, the lawyers have done this more than you have, so they could impart some useful information on what goes into custody agreements and which type of arrangement may be best for you and your children.

 What is your retainer fee?

-Your lawyer will probably volunteer this information without you having to ask because she wants to be sure you can afford her services before she puts too much effort into your case.
+Your lawyer will probably volunteer this information without you having to ask because they want to be sure you can afford their services before they put too much effort into your case.
 However, just in case, get this question out of the way early on.

 What is your hourly billing rate?

 Like tutors and therapists, most lawyers charge by the hour, so make sure you know what you're getting into financially before signing anything.
 You may be able to comfortably pay for the retainer fee, but not the hourly rate, so make sure you ask for a total cost breakdown.